 Those who watched black-and-white television as youngsters (or still do) tend to have more monochrome dreams than children who watched color television.

 Alcohol slows activity in the cortex, which causes a person to sink into a deep, slow-wave sleep rather than experiencing REM sleep.
-Even the occasional use of alcohol can have a significant impact on sleep and dreaming.

 Pregnant woman tend to remember dreams more often than others.
 This is largely due to the extreme hormonal changes experienced during pregnancy.
 [Improving Dream Recall]